-Introduction of Resolution No. 3766, a Resolution of the Port of Seattle Commission establishing the Port-Wide Arts and Cultural Program Policy Directive which directs the Executive to create a strategy for art and cultural programs across all port facilities, return art funding to 1% of capital construction projects port-wide, establish art pools for art expenditures, and create an operational budget for art conservation, maintenance, staffing needs, cultural programming, and public engagement
+Request adoption of Resolution No. 3766, a Resolution of the Port of Seattle Commission establishing the Port-Wide Arts and Cultural Program Policy Directive which directs the Executive to create a strategy for art and cultural programs across all port facilities, return art funding to one percent of capital construction projects port-wide, establish art pools for art expenditures, and create an operational budget for art conservation, maintenance, staffing needs, cultural programming, and public engagement.